Best CRM for Small Business: What Actually Works

 - Up to 2,000 marketing emails per month total

-- Forms and landing pages with HubSpot branding
+- Forms and live chat widget, both with platform branding

 - Mobile app for iOS and Android